 5. Who Owns the Rights to the Technology Developed?

 If you are paying to have a technology partner develop a custom product for you, you want to make sure that you own all rights to it.
 You should not have to pay any licensing fees or royalties to your partner.
 You should receive complete access to any code, which means your partner must deliver any passwords that another programmer might need to make changes to the code should you decide to terminate your relationship with your partner.
 You should also receive any technical documentation that was written in conjunction with your project.

 Choosing the right technology partner can have lasting benefits for your business.
-When you partner with EX2, you get a complete team of professionals who bring decades of cumulative experience and a diverse range of talents to your project.
+When you partner with EX Squared, you get a complete team of professionals who bring decades of cumulative experience and a diverse range of talents to your project.
 Contact us today to schedule a no-obligation discussion of your needs to learn how we can assist you with your goals.